Sobo & Sobo > Practice Areas > Construction Accidents > NY Scaffold Accident Lawyers

 More details from OSHA about scaffolding can be found here on the OSHA website.

-Also known as Common Law Negligence, this section of state law mandates that construction company owners and contractors exercise “reasonable precautions” to foster a safe work environment.
+Unique to the state of New York, their Common Law Negligence policy mandates that construction company owners and contractors exercise “reasonable precautions” to foster a safe work environment.
 This means that all equipment, machinery, and other devices must be “operated and guarded in a safe manner” allowing reasonable protection for construction workers.
 This law also provides protection for visitors to the job site, requiring things such as hard hats, adequate lighting, and guardrails.

 Other duties contractors and property owns are responsible for are: